 Here is the answer to some of the most common questions travelers have about beaches near Santo Domingo.

-there are beaches in Santo Domingo, along the Malecon boardwalk, that actually look really nice from a distance!
+There are beaches in Santo Domingo, along the Malecon boardwalk, that actually looks really nice from a distance!

 But they are generally considered dirty and polluted, and the locals would never swim there.
 You can enjoy the sound of the waves though, and the amazing view of the sea!